 When we are searching for products or services, there is one thing most of us usually do… We are searching for people’s feedback and complaints against the product we are interested in.
 The truth is that you can actually find complaints against every well-known product or service.
 And what is more, due to some persistent complaints and inaccurate feedback, we have some obsessive myths regarding hosting and hosts.
 We will try to unveil some of them here.

 There are no “perfect” web hosting companies around.
 Even if you have paid a huge price for hosting, it doesn’t mean your host is ideal.
-Also, expensive price doesn’t guarantee you quality support.
-So, test, test and test before having a deal with any host company.
+Also, an expensive price doesn’t guarantee you quality support.
+So, test, test, and test before having a deal with any hosting company.

 Apart from the index interpretation, there is an issue of impossibility to provide any precise service availability level.
 To provide the level of availability of, let’s say, 99.8%, a provider needs an advanced infrastructure with high-availability features and system performance monitoring.
 So, for most of host providers, the mentioned 1.5 hours are just not enough for removing even the least failure – the infrastructure should be fully resistant to such issues.

 Myth #4: Good web hosts cannot provide services for less than $5/month.

 We can read this inaccurate statement in some reviews and articles.
 In fact, some good hosts charge less than $4.
 How can a web host offer good service for such a low price?
 There are a couple of reasons:

 The technology involved with web hosting (like the cost of web servers) keeps getting less expensive and more advanced;